dsanchor/call-center-voice-agent-accelerator/README.md

+NOTE: This repository is based on the [Azure Voice Live API call center accelerator](https://github.com/dsanchor/call-center-voice-agent-accelerator) and has been modified to add a new Azure AI Agent instead of a model.
+Still automation of deployment to be updated with new environment variables from the new agent (AZURE_AGENT_PROJECT_NAME and AZURE_AGENT_ID) and System Assigned managed identity.

 # Call Center Voice Agent Accelerator with Azure Voice Live API

 Welcome to the *Call Center Real-time Voice Agent* solution accelerator.
 It's a lightweight template to create speech-to-speech voice agents that deliver personalized self-service experiences and natural-sounding voices, seamlessly integrated with telephony systems.
 This solution accelerator uses  **Azure Voice Live API** and **Azure Communication Services** — Start locally, deploy later to Azure Web App.
 No PSTN number needed.